-The caveat remains in force for 12 months, but may be renewed by re-filing (see Rule 75.02(6)).
-When a request for probate is filed it will cause the registrar to serve notice in Form 75B calling upon the caveator, within 30 days after service, to make an application pursuant to the caveat, failing which the caveat will be cancelled.
+The caveat remains in force for 12 months, but a new one may be filed (see Rule 75.03(2)).
+When a request for probate or letters of administration is filed, the registrar will serve notice in Form 75B requiring the caveator, within 30 days after service, to make a contested probate application, otherwise the caveat will be cancelled.

-While caveats are usually used by people contesting wills, they are open to use by any person who may have an interest in an estate and who wishes to ensure that nothing is done without first receiving notice.
+Anyone who may have an interest in an estate and who wishes to ensure that nothing is done without first receiving notice can file a caveat.
 The caveator may voluntarily withdraw the caveat after being given notice by filing a withdrawal of caveat.